-- Reduce the default judgment to not more than the amount that would have been withheld if the garnishment had been in effect for 56 days, if the garnishee certifies by affidavit that its failure to comply with the garnishment was inadvertent or caused by an administrative error, mistake, or other oversight and that it will immediately begin withholding any available funds or immediately begin performing any other required act. - Set aside the default judgment, if any of the following circumstances existed: (1) the garnishee was not liable to the defendant for any periodic payments after service of the garnishment; (2) the garnishment, notice of failure, request for entry of a default, or request for default judgment was not properly served or sent as required; or (3) the notice of failure was materially inaccurate or incomplete.
+- Reduce the default judgment to not more than the amount that would have been withheld if the writ of garnishment had been in effect for 56 days, if the garnishee certifies by affidavit that its failure to comply with the writ of garnishment was inadvertent or caused by an administrative error, mistake, or other oversight and that it had begun to withhold any available money. - Set aside the default judgment, if any of the following circumstances existed: (1) the garnishee was not liable to the defendant for any periodic payments after service of the writ of garnishment; (2) the writ of garnishment, notice of failure, request for entry of a default, or request for default judgment was not properly served or sent as required; or (3) the notice of failure was materially inaccurate or incomplete.